2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

 *   Revelation 2:1-7 (The Church of Ephesus Decrypted)
 *   Revelation 2:8-11 (The Church in Smyrna Decrypted)
 *   Revelation 2:12-17 (The Church in Pergamos Decrypted)
+*   Revelation 2:18-29 (The Church in Thyatira Decrypted)
-*   **Revelation 2:18-29 (The Church in Thyatira Decrypted)**
+*   **Revelation 3:1-6 (The Church in Sardis Decrypted)**

 **PROJECT STATUS: The "Seven Letters" decryption phase is active.
-Ephesus, Smyrna, Pergamos, and Thyatira are complete.
-SARDIS (Revelation 3:1-6) is the next immediate target for analysis.**
+Ephesus, Smyrna, Pergamos, Thyatira, and SARDIS are complete.
+PHILADELPHIA (Revelation 3:7-13) is the next immediate target for analysis.**